 - A sense of restlessness or being slowed down

-Significant weight loss or weight gain
+- Significant weight loss or weight gain

 Consequences of Depression

+Left untreated, depression leads to serious consequences.
+The personal pain and distress is often significant.
+Ability to perform at work or school can become so impaired that academic or job failure can result.
+Family members are often hurt as the affected person has so little energy left to relate to them in a meaningful way.
 Suicide is a possible risk for those who are depressed.
-While not everyone who kills him or herself is depressed, the majority are.
-Suicide is the third leading cause of death for teens and young adults up to age 24, and is a major cause of death at all ages.
-Suicide is most common among those over age 65, many of whom are medically ill and/or lonely, and may be struggling with unrecognized depression.
+While not everyone who attempts or dies by suicide is depressed, many are.
+Suicide is a leading cause of death for teens and young adults up to age 24 and is a major cause of death for all ages.
+Suicide is most common among those over age 65, many of whom are medically ill, lonely, and may be struggling with unrecognized depression.
+Depression carries with it the risk of higher rates of medical illnesses, slower recovery from surgery and increased risks of death from heart attack.

 Treatment for Depression

 Depression is treatable.
 From therapy to medication to healthy lifestyle changes, there are many effective treatments that can help you overcome depression and reclaim your life.
+Seek help if:

 - Avoid sleep agents or use them no longer than two weeks